verus-lang/verus/Verus-Retreat-2023.md

 ## Program

-This is a draft program.
-We plan to re-arrange items and re-allocate time based on interest and feedback from the participants.
+This is a tentative program.

 ### Monday, June 26th